tytydraco/yessleep/out/I_carried_a_quote_through_three_wars_On_my_last_mission_it_carried_something_back.md

 Clear.

-I flank left, Williamson right.
+I go left, Williamson right.
 Both rooms are clear.

 “Back is clear.
 No guards here” Martinez came in through the ear piece.